 Having a flexible schedule is the best way to ensure you don’t miss out on peak leaf season in New York.

-Peak foliage season is dictated by both summer and autumn weather.
+Peak foliage is dictated by both summer and autumn weather.
 Rainy summers usually mean it’s going to be a great year for fall foliage.
 But frost, rain, and strong winds in autumn can knock down leaves prematurely, which greatly shortens peak foliage season.

-However, if you’re trying to enjoy fall foliage in New York, then higher is not better!
+While this seems counterintuitive, it actually makes a lot of sense when you think about it, since deciduous trees grow at lower elevations.
 The higher you go, the more of a chance you have at only seeing the coniferous forests that grow at high elevation.

 Since the goal is to have a great view of the deciduous trees, you’ll want to stay much lower.
 For the best leaf peeping, choose hikes below 3000’ (914m) in elevation.

 This tip mostly applies to the Adirondacks, where people visit to hike the 46 High Peaks, but is still valid anywhere there are mountains over 3000′.

 Can’t decide on just one spot?
 Well, that’s because the absolute best way to see amazing fall foliage in New York is to see it all!

 You can easily craft all of these leaf peeping spots into one incredible itinerary to hit each spot during peak season.

 Need help planning your New York fall road trip?
 Contact me for customized road trip itinerary planning, starting at $25/day!

 And there you have it.
 All of the best places to catch fall colors in New York!
 As always, if you enjoyed this post or have any questions, feel free to drop a comment down below.
 I love to hear from you!